Ryukyuans: Early history

 The first certain mention of the islands and its people by the Chinese and Japanese is dated in the 7th century.
-Emperor Yang of Sui, due to previous tradition, between 607–608 held expeditions in search of the "Land of Happy Immortals".
+Emperor Yang of Sui, due to previous tradition, between 607 and 608 held expeditions in search of the "Land of Happy Immortals".
 As the Chinese envoy and the islanders linguistically could not understand each other, and the islanders did not want to accept the Sui rule and suzerainty, the Chinese envoy took many captives back to the court.
 The islands, by the Chinese named Liuqiu (Middle Chinese: Lɨuɡɨu), would be pronounced by the Japanese as Ryukyu.
 However, when the Japanese diplomat Ono no Imoko arrived at the Chinese capital he noted that the captives probably arrived from the island of Yaku south of Kyushu.
 In 616 the Japanese annals for the first time mention the "Southern Islands people", and for the half-century were noted some intruders from Yaku and Tanu.
 According to the Shoku Nihongi, in 698 a small force dispatched by Japanese government successfully claimed the Tane-jima, Yakushima, Amami, Tokunoshima and other islands.
 The Shoku Nihongi recorded that the Hayato people in southern Kyushu still had female chieftains in the early 8th century.
 In 699 are mentioned islands Amami and Tokara, in 714 Shingaki and Kume, in 720 some 232 persons who had submitted to the Japanese capital Nara, and at last Okinawa in 753.
-Nevertheless the mention or authority, over the centuries the Japanese influence spread slowly among the communities.
+Nevertheless, the mention or authority, over the centuries the Japanese influence spread slowly among the communities.